Stripe IPO: What do we know about the Stripe IPO?

 Is Stripe profitable?

-Stripe is reportedly profitable based on its latest EBITDA figures of $120 million.
+Stripe is reportedly profitable based on its 2020 EBITDA figures of $120 million.
 However, the company does not disclose detailed financials that provide comparison to prior years’ accounts.
+As mentioned, its most recent revenue reports are from 2021, which state it has $12 billion in revenue, which is up around 60%.

 Who owns Stripe?